-Total courses required Ten Core courses PSY 100, PSY 214, PSY 215 The content area core requires four courses: Other required courses Two courses should be chosen from PSY 280, PSY 300 or PSY 301, PSY 330 or PSY 331, PSY 380 or PSY 381, PSY 350 Two courses should be chosen from PSY 260 or PSY 261, PSY 290, PSY 232, PSY 360.
+PSY 100, PSY 214, PSY 215

+The content area core requires four courses:

+- Two courses should be chosen from PSY 280, PSY 300 or PSY 301, PSY 330 or PSY 331, PSY 380 or PSY 381, PSY 350 - Two courses should be chosen from PSY 260 or PSY 261, PSY 290, PSY 232, PSY 360.

 The laboratory component requires two psychology laboratory courses at the 200-level or above, in addition to PSY 215 (Research Methods).

-300 and 400 level courses Four Majors must satisfy their senior requirement by completing the thesis for either PSY 493 (one-semester thesis) or PSY 495 and PSY 496 (two-semester empirical research and thesis) with a C- or better.
+Majors must satisfy their senior requirement by completing the thesis for either PSY 493 (one-semester thesis) or PSY 495 and PSY 496 (two-semester empirical research and thesis) with a C- or better.
 The major also requires successful completion of a departmental comprehensive examination.
 The exam is administered in sections to senior majors in PSY 493 and PSY 495.
 Performance on the exam is part of the grade in PSY 493 or PSY 495.
 To certify for graduation with a major in psychology, students must earn a 70 percent or better on all sections of the exam.

-Senior requirement The senior capstone experience in psychology has two basic components: breadth of knowledge and focused in-depth investigation.
+The senior capstone experience in psychology has two basic components: breadth of knowledge and focused in-depth investigation.
 You will demonstrate breadth of knowledge by successfully completing a comprehensive exam, given in three parts that cover major areas of the field (e.g., cognitive, developmental, learning, personality, physiological, social).
 You will also have the opportunity to pursue an area of psychology in greater depth by completing a senior thesis.
 One thesis option allows you to perform an empirical investigation of a research problem (review background evidence, design and carry out a study, and write up the findings) over both semesters of your senior year.
 The other thesis option is a one-semester in-depth, integrative review of the scientific literature on a topic in psychology.
 All students will publicly present their work.
 Both options allow you to apply the skills and knowledge that you have acquired over your first three years, and pursue a topic in which you are most interested.

-Additional information Psychology majors must complete a total of two courses in the natural sciences, computer science, and/or mathematics outside of psychology.
+Psychology majors must complete a total of two courses in the natural sciences, computer science, and/or mathematics outside of psychology.
 MATH 135 does not meet this requirement.

-Recent changes in major The senior requirement was changed from completing the seminar with a C- or better to completing the seminar thesis with a C- or better.
+The senior requirement was changed from completing the seminar with a C- or better to completing the seminar thesis with a C- or better.
 Effective Fall 2010.